elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 ![Strict Dynamic](../img/explicit_mapping_3.png)

-If we try now to index a document with a field not in the explicit mapping, we'll get an error :
+If we try now to index a document with a field not in the explicit mapping, we'll get an error:

 ![Error Dynamic](../img/explicit_mapping_4.png)

 This is really handy as it will prevent field count explosion, especially in production environments, as the fields will always be increasing as clients can add documents with previously unmapped fields.
 However this might be too strict in some cases, so an alternative is still to allow the document to be indexed but ignore fields not defined in the explicit mapping.
-To do this we set dynamic to false :
+To do this we set dynamic to false:

 ![Ignore Fields](../img/explicit_mapping_5.png)